takakd/translation-api/deployments/aws/README.md

 $ eksctl delete cluster -f cluster.yaml
 ```

-**Sometimes some resources are still active, so check AWS console page to see whether all resources are deleted.**
+**Sometimes, some resources are still active, so check AWS console page to see whether all resources are deleted.**

 ## Ref.
 - AWS